How to obtain a private money mortgage

 Self directed RRSPs are an ideal vehicle to invest in private mortgages.
 Interest that you earn is sheltered from tax within the RRSP and the trustee for your RRSP will administer the mortgage for you.

 Private mortgage investments are not for everyone but they can be a solid performer for many portfolios.
-After yield, one of the key attractions of these investments is that they are hands-on investment that can be easily understood.
+After yield, one of the key attractions of these investments is that they are a hands-on investment that can be easily understood.
 You can actually touch and feel your security (the real estate) and you can predict your risk much easier than you can with other investments like stocks and income trusts.
 If you enjoy choosing your own investments, a private mortgage may be a good addition to your portfolio.

 As a private mortgage investor, we selectively seek investment opportunities in niche markets or business sectors that have been typically underserviced by larger conventional institutional lenders.
 Typical properties include the following: